openshift-labs/lab-developing-with-odo/workshop/content/020-whats-odo.md

 In odo there are some terms that people often times use for different purposes, that's why we need to define them here for common understanding moving forward:

 - __Component__: A constituent part of an application that will be where your business logic will reside.
 A component will have different attributes like storage, configuration, urls, etc. Multiple component types are currently supported, like nodejs, perl, php, python, ruby, etc.
 - __Service__: A service will typically be a database or a "service" a component links / depends on, but that it has no business logic in it.
 For example: MariaDB, Jenkins, MySQL.
-These comes from the OpenShift "Service Catalog" that has to be enabled within your cluster.
+These come from the OpenShift "Service Catalog" that has to be enabled within your cluster.
 - __Application__: Is, well, your application!
 It consists of multiple components and services working collaboratively providing you the full business value.